-Omega Learn is a platform to promote math, science, and programming interest and awareness among school kids from elementary to high school.
-We provide a comprehensive list of resources and free classes so the kids can have access to all the information at one place.
-We want to help every child develop a positive attitude towards math and science and help them realize the fun associated with these subjects.
+Omega Learn is a 501(c)(3) non-profit which provides a variety of free classes and books to promote math, science, and programming interest among kids.
+We want every child to develop a positive attitude towards math and science and help them realize the fun associated with these subjects.

-She is a USAJMO and AIME qualifier and 3 times Math Prize for Girls invitee.
-She was also one of the 10 students selected from US for the International Math Kangaroo Camp in Poland.
-She was part of the MATHCOUNTS team which placed 3rd in California.
+She qualified for the USA(J)MO three times, and was invited to the Math Prize for Girls competition four times.
+She was one of the 10 students selected from US for the International Math Kangaroo Camp in Poland.
+She was part of the MATHCOUNTS team which placed 3rd in California State competition.

-Sejal started OmegaLearn to help kids develop a positive attitude towards math and programming.
+Sejal started OmegaLearn to help young people develop a positive attitude towards math and programming.